retorquere/zotero-better-bibtex/site/content/preferences/_index.md

 * within each library

-### When a citation key is set that is already in use in other items, the keys of these other items will be

-default: `kept (causes key duplicates)`

-This determines what happens if you pin a key to a value that is already in use in a different item but not pinned there.
-Neither are ideal, you just get to pick your poison.
-If you let BBT change the non-pinned key by adding a postfix character, the citation key changes which could be problematic for existing papers.
-If you keep the non-pinned key as-is, your library now has duplicate keys.

-Options:

-* postfixed (causes key changes)
-* kept (causes key duplicates)

 ## Ideographs in citekeys

 ### Apply kuroshiro romajization in Japanese names/titles.
 Uses a lot of memory.